PassivityTrading/alpaca-rs/README.md

-# alpaca-sdk, an unofficial Rust SDK for the Alpaca API (WIP)
+# alpaca-rs, an unofficial Rust SDK for the Alpaca API (WIP)

 ## Features